ocrickard/OCCamera/readme.markdown

 ##TODO##

 1. Finish up the flash button.
+It still has some problems, and I need to test the flash modes more.

 2. Test implementation on more devices (I've only tested on my iPhone 5).